hazelcast/hazelcast-zookeeper/README.md

 In order for the hazelcast-zookeeper plugin to work for the Hazelcast Java client, you need to use Hazelcast Client 3.6.1 or higher.

+### NOTE
+There is an issue between zookeeper and curator client.
+You may get `Received packet at server of unknown type 15` error.
+In that case use mvn dependencies of this repository.
+Also you can get more info from [#issue-5](https://github.com/hazelcast/hazelcast-zookeeper/issues/5)

+You can get dependencies by: `mvn dependency:copy-dependencies`